ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

     _service-challenge.example.com.
 IN   TXT  "token=3419...3d206c4 expiry=2023-02-08"

-Alternatively, if the record should never expire (for instance, if it may be checked periodically by the Application Service Provider) and should not be removed, the key "expiry" SHALL be set to have value "never".
+Alternatively, if the record should never expire (for instance, persistent validations that are checked periodically by the Application Service Provider) and should not be removed, the key "expiry" SHALL be set to have value "never".

     _service-challenge.example.com.
 IN   TXT  "token=3419...3d206c4 expiry=never"